sony/silentcipher/README.md

 # Encode from filename

 # The message should be in the form of five 8-bit characters, giving a total message capacity of 40 bits

 model.encode('test.wav', 'encoded.wav', [123, 234, 111, 222, 11])

+# You can specify the message SDR (in dB) along with the encode function.
+But this may result in unexpected detection accuracy
+# model.encode('test.wav', 'encoded.wav', [123, 234, 111, 222, 11], message_sdr=47)

 result = model.decode('encoded.wav', phase_shift_decoding=False)

 assert result['messages'][0] == [123, 234, 111, 222, 11], result['messages'][0]